deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/TestUser.rst

 .. _configuration-testuser:

 ===============
-Test Login User
+Test login user
 ===============

-To get test user for the doccheck login you can visit the `DocCheck CReaM Website <http://crm.doccheck.com/com/>`__.
+To get a test user for the DocCheck Login you can visit the `DocCheck CReaM website <http://crm.doccheck.com/com/>`__.

 .. rst-class:: bignums-important

 1. Login to CReaM

-   First Login to CReaM, where you manage your DocCheck Login.
+   First login to CReaM, where you manage your DocCheck Login.

-2. Navigate to Test Password
+2. Navigate to test password

-   In the Navigation navigate to `Password protection` ➞ `Test passwords`.
+   In the navigation navigate to :guilabel:`Password protection` ➞ :guilabel:`Test passwords`.

    .. figure:: /Images/testuser_navigation.png
       :class: with-shadow
       :alt: Navigation
       :width: 400px

-3. Click the Button
+3. Click the button

-   Click on the top right button `Create new test password`.
+   Click on the top right button :guilabel:`Create new test password`.

    .. figure:: /Images/testuser_step1.png
       :class: with-shadow
       :alt: Create new test password
       :width: 100%

-4. Select the Project
+4. Select the project

-   Select the target Projects and save the selection.
+   Select the target projects and save the selection.

-5. Set User Information
+5. Set user information

-   Give the User a Username, Password, Profession etc. and save it.
+   Give the user an username, password, profession etc. and save it.

-   Done!
+   **Done!**